-The phrase “business reinvention” might have you quaking in your boots.
+The phrase “business redesign” might have you quaking in your boots.
 After all, who wants to start all over again from scratch?

 Ah.
 I think I can help by offering up a different definition for you to ponder.

-One client of mine is taking her existing locally-based business and making into a virtual business that she can conduct from anywhere in the world.
+One client of mine is taking her existing locally-based business and converting it into a virtual business that she can conduct from anywhere in the world.
 This frees her up to travel with her husband and continue to have a business she loves.

-In all these business reinvention stories you’ll see a common thread: as a small business owner, your goals, your values, your needs and your lifestyle can change.
-And you can reinvent your business to reflect these new dreams and move you towards the business and life you want.
+In all these business redesign stories you’ll see a common thread: as a small business owner, your goals, your values, your needs and your lifestyle can change.
+And you can redesign your business model to reflect these new dreams and move you towards the business and life you want.

 You decide how, when and where to transform your business